-In England, Northern Ireland and Wales, a child or young person is defined as anyone under the age of 18, in Scotland it is slightly more complicated, because the definition of a child varies in different legal contexts, but statutory guidance which supports the Children and Young People (Scotland) Act 2014, includes all children and young people up to the age of 18.
-AIUK believes that all children and young people have the right to enjoy activities in a happy, secure, inclusive, and safe environment.
+which supports the Children and Young People (Scotland) Act 2014, includes all children and young people up to the age of 18.
+AIUK believes that all individuals under the age of 18 have the right to enjoy activities in a happy, secure, inclusive, and safe environment.
 It is important to be particularly aware of children with special educational needs and disabilities (SEND) who may be more vulnerable to abuse and/or less able to speak out if something is not right.

-An adult-at-risk is defined by the Care Act 2014 as someone who has needs for care and support, who is experiencing, or at risk of, abuse or neglect and as a result of their care needs is unable to protect themselves.
+1.5 An adult-at-risk is defined by the Care Act 2014 as someone who has needs for care and support, who is experiencing, or at risk of, abuse or neglect and as a result of their care needs - is unable to protect themselves.
 The definition given in Scotland and Wales are different but in keeping with this definition.
 AIUK believes all adults should be able to engage with its activities without risk of harm or abuse.

-Policy Statement
+2. Policy Statement

-AIUK is committed to doing all we can to safeguard children, young people, and adults-at-risk who are involved in the work that we are doing.
-We are fully committed to the right of all children to grow, develop and thrive in a safe, caring environment, and AIUK's aim is to make sure we can include all children, young people and adults-at-risk in the work that we do.
-Ensuring AIUK is a safe place for children and adults and has clear procedures in how to respond to abuse and harm, is an integral part to making sure all people can safely engage, rather than creating barriers to children, young people and adults-at-risks participation in AIUK's work on human rights.

-Children, young people and adults-at-risk may experience abuse regardless of their age, gender, religion or other beliefs, ethnicity, sexual orientation, cultural background, ability or any other defining characteristic.
-AIUK recognises that some people are particularly vulnerable because of the intersections of these minoritised identities and characteristics, as well as the impacts of discrimination, various lived experiences, levels of dependency, communication needs or other issues that affect how someone navigates any given space.

-AIUK will be guided by the following principles on safeguarding, which we will incorporate into our safeguarding approach, policies and response to all safeguarding matters:

-Everyone's responsibility - Everyone at AIUK has a responsibility to contribute to making AIUK a safe space and respond to safeguarding concerns.
+- 2.1 AIUK is committed to doing all we can to safeguard activists under 18, and adults-at-risk who are involved in the work that we are doing.
+We are fully committed to the right of all children to grow, develop and thrive in a safe, caring environment, and AIUK's aim is to make sure we can include activists under 18 and adults-at-risk in the work that we do.
+Ensuring AIUK is a safe place for children and adults and has clear procedures in how to respond to abuse and harm, is an integral part to making sure all people can safely engage, rather than creating barriers to activists under 18 and adults-at-risks participation in AIUK's work on human rights. - 2.2 Activists under 18 and adults-at-risk may experience abuse regardless of their age, gender, religion or other beliefs, ethnicity, sexual orientation, cultural background, ability or any other defining characteristic.
+AIUK recognises that some people are particularly vulnerable because of the intersections of these minoritised identities and characteristics, as well as the impacts of discrimination, various lived experiences, levels of dependency, communication needs or other issues that affect how someone navigates any given space. - 2.3 AIUK will be guided by the following principles on safeguarding, which we will incorporate into our safeguarding approach, policies and response to all safeguarding matters: - 2.4 Everyone's responsibility Everyone at AIUK has a responsibility to contribute to making AIUK a safe space and respond to safeguarding concerns.